QSPI to eMMC Boot for Production SOM¶

 git checkout -f xlnx_rel_v2023.2_update

-Commit and push the change to forked repo and note down the commit id.
+Commit and push the change to forked repo and write down the commit ID.

-In the yocto project before running bitbake cmd, open sources/meta-xilinx/meta-xilinx-standalone/classes/xlnx-embeddedsw.bbclass file, update this line with forked repo url and this line with commit id noted in step 5
+file, update this line with the forked repo URL and this line with the commit ID noted in step 5.Rerun the bitbake command,

 MACHINE=<MACHINE name> bitbake kria-qspi

 , it is time to program it to the board.
-Mount the Kria production SOM onto a carrier card, connect it to a host computer using micro-usb cable or a AMD Platform cable.
-Leave SD card slot empty and connect to power.
+Mount the Kria production SOM onto a carrier card, and connect it to a host computer using a micro-usb cable or an AMD Platform cable.
+Leave the SD card slot empty and connect to power.
+There are two ways to program QSPI, one with through Windows host and one through Linux host (easier).

-To program the QSPI using XSDB/XSCT, download boot.tcl file and put them in a <working_folder/> along with <QSPI_image>.bin, bl31.elf pmufw.elf system.dtb u-boot.elf zynqmp_fsbl.elf
+To program the QSPI using XSDB/XSCT, download the boot.tcl file, and place it in a <working_folder/> along with <QSPI_image>.bin, bl31.elf pmufw.elf system.dtb u-boot.elf zynqmp_fsbl.elf

 found in $TMPDIR/deploy/images/<MACHINE name>

-Connect the serial port of carrier card with a uart listener so we can work in u-boot.
+Connect the serial port of the carrier card with a UART Listener so you can work in U-Boot.
 Power on the board.

-In xsdb/xsct, cd to <working_folder/> and source boot.tcl:
+In xsdb/xsct, change directory to your <working_folder/>, and source boot.tcl

 source boot.tcl

-This will boot u-boot on the board.
-In the uart listener there should be print outs from u-boot.
-Press “enter” on uart listener to be at u-boot prompt, go back to xsdb and copy the QSPI image to DDR:
+This will boot U-Boot on the board.
+In the UART Listener, print outs display from U-Boot.
+On the UART Listener, press enter to reach the U-Boot prompt, then go back to xsdb, and copy the QSPI image to DDR:

 dow -force -data <QSPI image>.bin <ddr address>